TheRichArcher/woo-combine-backend/docs/guides/PM_ONBOARDING_OVERVIEW.md

 - **Data Access**: All data operations go through the backend API (`/api/v1`). **No direct Firestore writes from the frontend.**
 - **Key Components**:
   - `Players.jsx`: The core workspace.
 Features tabbed interface, real-time weight sliders, and normalized ranking calculations.
+  - `CoachDashboard.jsx`: **(New)** Central command center for organizers/coaches.
+Features "Events in this League" card for multi-event management and quick access to analytics/tools.
   - `TeamFormation.jsx`: **(New)** Advanced algorithmic team generation (Snake Draft vs. Balanced) based on weighted rankings.
   - `Analytics.jsx`: Visual data analysis with "Drill Explorer" charts.
 Reads from `player.scores` map.
   - `OnboardingEvent.jsx`: The "Wizard" for new organizers.